-- Identification of Therapeutic Neoepitopes: PIONEER is able to identify therapeutic neoepitopes that drive a de novo T- cell response with higher accuracy compared to predictions done by state of the art public tools when tested in pre-clinical studies.
+• Identification of Therapeutic Neoepitopes: PIONEER is able to identify therapeutic neoepitopes that drive a T-cell response with higher accuracy compared to predictions done by state-of-the-art public tools.
 These neoepitopes have been shown to have an antitumor effect in mice.
-Preliminary data from our clinical trials demonstrate that our immunotherapies induce specific and active T cells in 100% of all patients and on average, each patient demonstrated reactive de novo T cells to 81.5% of the administered neoepitopes. - Identification of Therapeutic Patient-Specific Neoepitopes: PIONEER is able to identify truly patient-specific neoepitopes that are unique to a patient's cancer based on their HLA subtype. - Identification of Multiple Neoepitopes: PIONEER identifies multiple neoepitopes that can be incorporated in the immunotherapy to increase therapeutic effect and overcome issues related to cancer clonal heterogenicity and tumor immune escape. - Speed: PIONEER rapidly identifies neoepitopes in as little as 24 hours from receipt of patient biopsy sequencing data.
+Preliminary data from our ongoing EVX-01 clinical trial demonstrate that our immunotherapies induce specific and active T cells in 100% of all patients and 80.5% of the administered neoepitopes induced reactive T cells in patients, of which 84.8% were de novo responses.

-- World Wide Clinical Applicability: PIONEER is clinically applicable, automated and deployable anywhere in the world and has been through a process of validation according to the International Society for Pharmacoepidemiology, or ISPE's, lastest revised guide for GAMP5 to ensure compliance with legislature and good practice regulations to maintain a high standard of quality in the system. - Potential for Repeat Use of PIONEER Over the Lifetime of a Patient's Cancer Treatment: Multiple PIONEER designed therapies targeting different sets of neoepitopes can be applied.
-We believe that with this approach, even relapsing patients will benefit from additional, newly designed PIONEER immunotherapies that target emerging cancer clones specifically. - Favorable Safety Profile: PIONEER has been configured to deselect potentially harmful neoepitopes, limiting off target effects. - Continuous Improvement: PIONEER was developed in 2016 and has been updated and improved numerous times by incorporating additional unique data, generated in-house and through strategic partnerships, and other available data sets.
-We will continue this ongoing data incorporation as we generate more pre-clinical and clinical data from our ongoing trials to ensure that our in silico AI models remain state of the art.
+- Identification of Therapeutic Patient-Specific Neoepitopes: PIONEER is able to identify truly patient-specific neoepitopes that are unique to a patient's cancer based on their HLA subtype. - Identification of Multiple Neoepitopes: PIONEER identifies multiple neoepitopes that can be incorporated in the immunotherapy to increase therapeutic effect and overcome issues related to cancer clonal heterogenicity and tumor immune escape. - Speed: PIONEER rapidly identifies neoepitopes in as little as 24 hours from receipt of patient biopsy sequencing data. - World Wide Clinical Applicability: PIONEER is clinically applicable, automated and deployable anywhere in the world and has been through a process of validation according to ISPE's latest revised guide for GAMP5 to ensure compliance with legislature and good practice regulations to maintain a high standard of quality in the system. - Potential for Repeat Use of PIONEER Over the Lifetime of a Patient's Cancer Treatment: Multiple PIONEER designed therapies targeting different sets of neoepitopes can be applied.
+We believe that with this approach, even relapsing patients will benefit from additional, newly designed PIONEER immunotherapies that target emerging cancer clones specifically. - Safety Profile: PIONEER has been configured to deselect potentially harmful neoepitopes, limiting off target effects. - Continuous Improvement: PIONEER was developed in 2016 and has been updated and improved numerous times by incorporating additional unique data, generated in-house and through strategic partnerships, and other available data sets.
+We will continue this ongoing data incorporation as we generate more pre-clinical and clinical data from our ongoing trials to ensure that our in silico AI models remain state-of-the-art.
 In addition, we continue to include new features in the platform to increase its predictive power.